vesoft-inc/nebula-br/README.md

 # Overview

-Backup and Restore (BR) is a CommandLine Interface Tool to back up data of graph spaces of [Nebula](https://github.com/vesoft-inc/nebula) and to restore data from the backup files.
+Backup and Restore (BR) is a CommandLine Interface Tool to back up data of graph spaces of [Nebula](https://github.com/vesoft-inc/nebula) and restore data from the backup files.

 # Features

 - Full backup or restore in one-click operation
 - Supported multiple backend types for storing the backup files:
   - Local Disk
-  - S3-Compatiable Storage(such as Alibaba Cloud OSS, Amazon S3, MinIO, Ceph RGW, and so on).
+  - S3-Compatible Storage(such as Alibaba Cloud OSS, Amazon S3, MinIO, Ceph RGW, and so on).
 - Supports backing up data of entire Nebula Graph cluster or specified spaces of it（_EXPERIMENTAL_), but now it has some limitations:
   - when restore use this, all other spaces will be erased!

 # Limitation

-- Incremental backup not supported for now
+- Incremental backup is not supported for now
-- Nebula Listeners is not backuped for now
+- Nebula Listeners is not backed up for now
 - Restore operation is performed OFFLINE
 - During backup process, DDL and DML operation would be blocked
-- For backup to local disk, backup files would be placed at each services(e.g. storage or meta)'s local path.
+- For backup to local disk, backup files would be placed at each service(e.g. storage or meta)'s local path.
 A recommended practice is to mount a NFS Filesystem at that path so that one can restore the backup files to a difference host.
-For detail, please reference to the [Implementation](#Implementation) part.
+For details, please reference to the [Implementation](#Implementation) part.
 - Restoring a backup of specified spaces is only allowed to perform INPLACE, which means that if one backup a specified space from Cluster-A, this backup cannot be restored to another cluster(Let's say Cluster-B).
 Restoring an entire backup wouldn't have this limitation
-- Target cluster to restore must have the same topologies with the cluster where the backup comes from
+- The target cluster to restore must have the same topologies with the cluster where the backup comes from

 # Prerequisites

 ## Nebula Agent

-Nebula cluster to backup/restore should start the [agent](https://github.com/vesoft-inc/nebula-agent) service in each cluster(including metad, storaged, graphd) host.
+Nebula cluster to back up/restore should start the [agent](https://github.com/vesoft-inc/nebula-agent) service in each cluster(including metad, storaged, graphd) host.
 Notice that, if you have multi-services in the same host, you need only start one agent.
 That is to say,  you need exactly one agent in each cluster host no matter how many services in it.
 In the future, the nebula-agent will be started automatically, but now, you should start it yourself in your cluster machines one by one.
 You could download it from nebula-agent repo and start it as the guidance in that repo.

 # Quick Start

 - Clone the tool repo:
 ```
 git clone https://github.com/vesoft-inc/nebula-br.git